 As a community-based organization on Cape Cod, we are helping to make this beautiful locale a better place to live.
 With the help of volunteers, we organize community-building and educational events on the values and benefits of conscious consumption for long-term sustainability.

-We are currently engaged in three community initiatives:
+We are currently engaged in two ongoing community initiatives:

 As part of our routine civic engagement we maintain three Adopt-A-Highway sites and one Adopt-A-Visibility site on highway 6 on Cape Cod.
 Our areas are cleared of and patrolled for debris by volunteers on a monthly basis between April and November.
 They are located between exits 10 and 12 on both the eastbound and westbound lanes of the highway and include the Eastham Rotary, where highway 6A and 6 merge.

 The Cape Plastic Bottle Ban is an educational and citizen advocacy program to raise awareness of the environmental and human impact of plastic bottle consumption.
-We are currently focused on eliminating plastic bottle purchase, sale, and distribution by town, regional, and county government on Cape Cod.
+In 2020, we have added to our 2019 Municipal Plastic Bottle Ban initiative with the launch of the Commercial Single-use Plastic Bottle Ban.

 Details on the Bottle Ban effort, including upcoming activities can be found on the Bottle Ban page.

 We are a volunteer led and staffed organization.
 All financial donations to Sustainable Practices are used in their entirety to support the organization's focus on raising awareness and promoting civic action to improve human and environmental health.
 We are committed to fostering stewardship to enable sustainability.
 All donations are tax deductible.